 - The National Council on Aging’s Benefits CheckUp helps seniors or their caregivers find programs in their area that help pay for food, among other benefits.

 - Supplemental Nutrition Assistance Program (overseen by the U.S. Department of Agriculture) provides nutrition assistance to low-income individuals and families.
-According to the National Council on Aging, three out of five seniors who qualify for SNAP do not participate.
 You must apply in the state in which you live.

 These additional resources include more information about specific foods older adults should be focusing on and tips for eating well: